Cheemma1/Hng-task-one/README.md

 ## How to View the Project
-The website is hosted on [GitHub Pages].
-You can view it by clicking the following link: [Website URL]
+The website is hosted on [vercel].
+You can view it by clicking the following link: [https://hng-task-one-git-main-cheemma1s-projects.vercel.app/]